-DUVAL COUNTY, Fla. – Atlantic Beach Elementary will hold a celebration Friday morning after learning the school will not close as part of the district’s Master Facility plan.
+DUVAL COUNTY, Fla. – Atlantic Beach Elementary held a birthday celebration Friday morning just days after learning the school will not close as part of the district’s Master Facility plan.

 At the latest school board meeting, a revised Master Facility Plan was presented.
 Within that plan, it was announced that Atlantic Beach Elementary was no longer a part of the consolidation plans.